connexcs/docs/customer-portal.md

 To add a new domain:

-1. Click on the '+' icon under Portal.
+1. Go to Setup>Integrations then click Domains.

    ![alt text][domain]

+2. Click on the '+' icon under Portal.

+ ![alt text][domain1]

 2. Enter the domain name, example, portal.yourwebsite.com
 3. Select the brand name, this is the name that will be displayed on your customer portal.